thoughtaboutyou/thoughtaboutyou/README.md

 # [Thought About You][TAY] superproject

+---

+> ## ⚠️ This project has been archived
+>
+> No future updates are planned.
+Feel free to continue using it, but expect no support.

+---

 Other repositories are linked from this superproject for ease of cross project development.
 For example, pulling, branching, pushing can be done across all repos at the same time, using the `gits` command.
 For more information, see [gitslave](http://gitslave.sourceforge.net/).